Sibiryakov Island

+The island has an area of 800 km2.
+Its length is 38 km and its maximum width 27 km.
+It lies just 35 km from the nearest coast.
 The sea surrounding Sibiryakov Island is covered with pack ice in the winter and there are numerous ice floes even in the summer.
 The strait between Sibiryakov Island and the mainland is known as Vostochnyy Proliv.

-This island belongs to the Krasnoyarsk Krai administrative division of the Russian Federation.
-It is also part of the Great Arctic State Nature Reserve, the largest nature reserve of Russia.

-This island is named after Aleksandr Mikhaylovich Sibiryakov, an Imperial Russian gold-mine proprietor.
-Sibiryakov financed explorations to Siberia, such as Nordenskiöld's, and also took part in some expeditions of his own.

-Adjacent islands

-12 km off Sibiryakov Island's northern cape lies a narrow and curved group of three islands known as Nosok Island (Остров Носок; Ostrov Nosok).
+Some 12 km off Sibiryakov Island's northern cape lies a narrow and curved group of three islands known as Nosok Island (Остров Носок; Ostrov Nosok).

+Environment

+Sibiryakov is part of the Great Arctic State Nature Reserve, the largest nature reserve of Russia, and is covered with tundra vegetation.

+The island regularly supports a significant population of greater white-fronted geese.
+It has been recognised as an Important Bird Area (IBA) by BirdLife International.